Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @rikarin0526

-As a nation that has never let go of athleisure since its inception, Japanese fashion loves joggers, bottoms, track pants, and runners.
+As a nation that has never let go of athleisure wear since its inception, the Japanese love joggers, bottoms, track pants, and runners.

 Another quick and easy way to recreate Tokyo’s graphic athleisure look is to experiment with neon colors, oversized accessories, and ‘flatform’ boots.